This is the full version of the article. Click here to return to the blog's home page.

 On December 1, 2017 the Forest Service held a meeting to discuss recovery efforts in the Columbia Gorge in the wake of the Eagle Creek Fire.
 At the meeting were representatives from the Forest Service including Stan Hinatsu and Dawn Stender.
 Oregon State Parks sent a representative.
 Also in attendance were nonprofit representatives Roberta Cobb from the Pacific Crest Trail Association (PCTA), Ryan Ojerio from the Washington Trails Association (WTA), Maegan Jossy from Friends of the Columbia Gorge, and Steve Kruger, Jaime English, and Tom Kloster from Trailkeepers of Oregon (TKO).
 There was also a prior meeting held in Cascade Locks in October.
 Together, the group will be called the Gorge Trails Recovery Team.

 The Forest Service has released a soil burn severity map from aerial surveys that indicates fifteen percent of the 49,000-acre fire area has been severely burned.
 About 30 percent of the area is moderately burned, and the remaining 55 percent has very low or unburned impact.
-Trails near Eagle Creek, Tanner Creek, Ruckel Creek, Oneonta, and Horsetail Creek are most severely affected.
+Trails near Larch Mountain, Nick Eaton Ridge, Eagle Creek, Tanner Creek, Ruckel Creek, Oneonta, and Horsetail Creek are most severely affected.

 There is high interest in the hiking community to learn more about the fire's impact on trails.
 More photos and reports are needed to keep hikers informed.
+(Note: Many photos are now available by reading each assessment report.)
 An education effort could help to discourage hikers from illegally entering the burned area.
-There have been many instances of people trying to enter closed areas, and the Forest Service has given out over 150 warnings and a handful of citations to scofflaws.
+There have been many instances of people trying to enter closed areas, and the Forest Service has given out over 150 warnings and 49 citations to scofflaws.
 The interconnected trail system complicates plans to reopen portions of it, as hikers will be tempted to enter dangerous areas through trails that are repaired and safe to hike on.

 Friends of the Columbia Gorge is planning to hire a temporary stewardship coordinator as a one-year position to manage volunteers from their organization.
 They are involved in publicity to direct hikers to alternative trails during the burned-area closure.
 There is concern that there will be a major increase of visitation on the Washington side of the gorge and the Mt.
 Hood area in 2018 which could cause problems with congestion, trail damage, and habitat impacts on those trails.
 Managing this increase will place an additional strain on resources.
 On the Washington side, the WTA is working on maintenance planning for 2018 and will reserve lower-level projects for the Trail Skills College, an annual spring event that provides training for trail volunteers.
 WTA will hire a full-time person to be a crew leader and volunteer coordinator, along with a full-time seasonal person to assist with leading work crews.
 Over 4,000 people have signed up for volunteering to help with fire recovery.
 One strategy to put this group to work quickly is to have some volunteers work on trails that would experience increased traffic, allowing for training that would also address some of the increased impact outside of the burned area.